 \textbf{To address these challenges}, \method{} employs a structured approach leveraging the generated ontologies $O$, as detailed in Algorithm \ref{alg:ontological_entailment}:

-\textbf{Neighboring Requests}, To ensure that comparison is done on contextually similar requests, we first select prior requests that 'neighbor' the incoming request, denoting the neighboring set as $E$.
-More precisely, $E$ contains prior requests $R^i_u$ that have a Hamming distance $d$ of at most one with the incoming request $R_u$.
+\textbf{Neighboring Requests.} To ensure that comparisons are made between contextually similar requests, we first select prior requests that 'neighbor' the incoming request, denoting the neighboring set as $E$.
+More precisely, $E$ contains prior requests $R^i_u$ whose Hamming distance $d$ from the incoming request $R_u$ is at most one.
 This is equivalent to ensuring that both requests differ by only one parameter (line \ref{line:neighboring_requests} in Algorithm \ref{alg:ontological_entailment}).

 \textbf{Ontology Mapping.} To rigorously compare the differing parameters, we introduce an operator $\leq_O$ to formalize the relationship between the parameters of two distinct requests, $R$ and $R'$, based on their mapped levels within $O$.
-Specifically, $R' \leq_O R$ holds if every parameter in $R'$ is ontologically 'less than or equal to' the corresponding parameter in $R$.
+Specifically, $R' \leq_O R$ holds if every parameter in $R'$ is ontologically "less than or equal to" the corresponding parameter in $R$.
 We formally define this as: \begin{definition}[Ontological Relationship] Let $R=\{d_u, u, s, r, t\}$, $R' = \{d'_u, u, s', r', t'\}$ be two requests defined in Definition \ref{def:request} that are partially ordered by the set of ontologies $O$.
-Then $R' \leq_O R$ is true if $\forall p \in R, \forall p' \in R'$ either $p' <_o p$ or $p' =_o p$ for the relevant ontology $o$. \end{definition} Then \method{} iterates through each neighboring prior request $R'_u$.
-For each pair, the agent retrieves the differing parameter values, $p$ (from $R$) and $p'$ (from $R'_u$).
+Then $R' \leq_O R$ holds if, for each corresponding parameter $p \in R$ and $p' \in R'$, either $p' <_o p$ or $p' =_o p$ under the relevant ontology $o \in O$. \end{definition} Then \method{} iterates through each neighboring prior request $R'_u$.
+For each pair, the agent retrieves the differing parameter values, $p$ (from $R_u$) and $p'$ (from $R'_u$).
 These values are then mapped to the relevant ontology $o \in O$ (line \ref{line:ontological_mapping} in Algorithm \ref{alg:ontological_entailment}).
-For this ontological mapping, we use the LLM $\theta$ to determine the relevant ontology $o$ and map $p$ and $p'$ to their corresponding levels in $o$
+For this ontological mapping, we use the LLM $\theta$ to determine the relevant ontology $o$ and map $p$ and $p'$ to their corresponding levels in $o$.